blageo/blog-aggregator/README.md

 # blog-aggregator (gator)

 A command-line RSS feed aggregator, written in Go.
-It stores users, feeds, and posts in Postgres, lets users follow feeds, and can continuously aggregate new posts in the background.

 This was built as a guided project for boot.dev.